HapticlabsIO/react-native-hapticlabs/README.md

 # react-native-hapticlabs

 A package to play back haptics developed using Hapticlabs Studio.
+See [Hapticlabs](https://hapticlabs.io/) for more information.

 ## Installation